Code-Institute-Submissions/rock-paper-scissors-22/README.md

     ![Lose](https://github.com/anluke/rock-paper-scissors/blob/main/assets/images/readme_snips/lose.png?raw=true)

-    - In the chance that player loses the round, the hand will turn **red** and slightly decrease in size while computers winning hand will turn **green** and slightly scale up.
+    - In the chance that the player loses the round, the hand will turn **red** and slightly decrease in size while the computers winning hand will turn **green** and slightly scale up.

-    - Lose event will keep our current score intact while only incrementing computer's current score.
+    - Lose event will keep our current score intact while only incrementing the computers current score.

     - Color change will follow in the same fashion as above **Win** function.